longzero/longzero.github.io/vuepress/src/articles/rebekkas-website-the-design-2-of-2.md

 permalink: /articles/rebekkas-website-the-design-2-of-2
 date: 2006-10-17
 postType: articles
-status: Broken
+status: 1

 author: Long
+image: rebekkas-website-the-design-2-of-2.jpg
 pageClass: article
 type: post
 tags:
 - Web design and development
 ---

-The [first post](/rebekkas-website-the-beginnings-1-of-2/) I made on this subject was about everything that occurred before I started working on <a target="_blank" href="http://www.rebekkagudleifs.com/">Rebekka’s website</a>.
+The [first post](/articles/rebekkas-website-the-beginnings-1-of-2/) I made on this subject was about everything that occurred before I started working on [Rebekka’s website](http://www.rebekkagudleifs.com/).
 This one will be about how I ended up making the website the way it is.

 “if i have a site done i want it to be very simple, user friendly to the point” is what Rebekka told me.